at-cg/VF/README.md

         <id>        chromosome id (e.g., 1 or chr1), make it consistent with vcf file
 ```

-A few [example runs](examples) are described for user's reference.
+A few [example runs](examples) are made available for user's reference.
 In practice, α should be a function of read lengths whereas δ is determined based on sequencing errors and error-tolerance of read-to-graph mapping algorithms.
 NOTE: At runtime, `lp_snp` executable might complain if you don't have a valid Gurobi license file.
 It is straight-forward and free to get one for academic use [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic).

 ## Benchmark